Skip to main content

 In this section: Types of Accidents

-Special rules for school bus accident claims in NC: government immunity, the NC Tort Claims Act, Industrial Commission process, and the damages cap.
+How NC school bus accident claims work: government immunity, Tort Claims Act, Industrial Commission process, charter bus difference, and stop arm camera evidence.

 The Bottom Line

 School bus accident claims in NC follow a completely different process than standard car accident claims.
 Because school buses are operated by government entities, claims must go through the NC Industrial Commission under the Tort Claims Act, with a $1 million damages cap.
-The rules, timelines, and procedures are different from anything else on this site -- understanding them is essential.
+But if the bus was a private charter -- not a county school bus -- that limit does not apply.
+And if a third-party driver illegally passed the stopped bus, you have a separate standard claim with no cap at all.

 Why School Bus Claims Are Different